 Funny and sad in the same time… But I am glad to have dug up some excellent images: at least there is some documented evidence of the cultures which do not have a concept of body shame, and I hope at least some of these cultures will survive.
 In the globalized world it becomes more and more difficult (and maybe indeed often not necessary?) to maintain local traditions, but it is important to keep the track of them and evaluate how the disappearing customs and lifestyles could actually contribute to the development of the whole civilization.
 Judging by the words of Leni Riefenstahl, we could perhaps learn from them how to appreciate simple earthly joys.

-or many African tribes.
+or many African tribes nowdays either.

-Although most of the tribes in Southern Africa wear clothes, and zulus may be considered as real prudes as even boys wear aprons of goat skin,
+Although most of the tribes in Southern Africa wear clothes and zulus may be considered as real prudes as even boys wear aprons of goat skin,

-skinny dipping seem to be a norm.
+skinny dipping seem to be fine.

-Also some rites connected to the initiation (transfer from boyhood to manhood) include complete nudity.
+Also, some rites connected to the initiation (transfer from boyhood to manhood) include complete nudity.